faxu/onnxruntime/docs/reference/execution-providers/RKNPU-ExecutionProvider.md

 ## Support Coverage
 ### Supported Platform
+{: .no_toc }

 * RK1808 Linux

 *Note: RK3399Pro platform is not supported.*
 ### Supported Operators
+{: .no_toc }

-The table below shows the ONNX Ops supported using RKNPU Execution Provider and the mapping between ONNX Ops and RKNPU Ops.
+The table below shows the ONNX Ops supported using the RKNPU Execution Provider and the mapping between ONNX Ops and RKNPU Ops.

 | **ONNX Ops** | **RKNPU Ops** |
 | --- | --- |